signalpoint/dg_quick_tabs/README.md

 With a `quick_tabs` widget, you can easily render a list of tabs that when clicked each render their own custom content.

+Also check out the `quick_select` widget below, to use a select list and options instead of tabs.

 ```
 var html = dg.theme('quick_tabs', {
     _tabs: {